Anglo-Eastern Plantations Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Anglo-Eastern Plantations announced the purchase of 7,654 ordinary shares as part of its ongoing share buyback program, initiated in August 2025.
-This transaction, executed through Cavendish Capital Markets Limited, reflects the company’s strategy to manage its capital structure and potentially enhance shareholder value.
-Following this purchase, the company holds a total of 977,795 shares in treasury, which do not carry voting rights, and maintains 38,998,477 voting shares in circulation.
-The buyback program’s continuation signifies the company’s commitment to optimizing its financial operations and could have implications for shareholder engagement and market perception.
+Anglo-Eastern Plantations has announced the purchase of 19,047 ordinary shares as part of its ongoing share buyback program initiated in August 2025.
+This move, executed through Cavendish Capital Markets Limited, reflects the company’s strategy to manage its share capital and potentially enhance shareholder value.
+The shares bought will be held in treasury, affecting the total number of voting rights and shares in circulation, which is significant for stakeholders monitoring their interests under regulatory frameworks.

 The most recent analyst rating on (GB:AEP) stock is a Buy with a £1317.00 price target.
 To see the full list of analyst forecasts on Anglo Eastern Plantations stock, see the GB:AEP Stock Forecast page.